CompuNanoLab/PlasmaPhysicsLab/Lecture2/PIC_instructions.md

 This [guide](./smilei_guide.md) helps you to prepare the machine.

-Before starting, here is a list of basic useful commands that you can use in a terminal:
+Here is a list of basic useful commands that you can use in a terminal:

 ```
     cat --- for creating and displaying short files